 Only the goalie can be within its team's penalty area.
-Having both legs inside the penalty area (i. e.at least touching the line) is the definition of being in the penalty area and that situation is not allowed for defending field players.
-When other defending robots enter the area, they will be subject to removed for 30 seconds as per the standard removal penalty (see Section 4.3).
+Having both legs inside the penalty area (i.e. at least touching the line) is the definition of being in the penalty area and that situation is not allowed for defending field players.
+When other defending robots enter the area, they will be subject to the standard removal penalty (see Section 4.3).
 This is called the "Illegal Defender Rule".
 This rule will be applied even if the goalie is outside of the penalty area, but not if an operational defender is pushed into the penalty area by an opponent.